sidschiff/DnD-CG/README.md

 # D&D Character Generator

 > This is a front-end React based app for D&D 5e Character Generation designed to provide name generation and weighted random stat distribution for characters either for new players, DMs, or those looking for a jumpstart to character creation.
+> Auto-populates a form-fillable PDF character sheet with name, race, class, stats, and stat modifiers, which can be downloaded or printed.

 <!-- ## Table of Contents
 1. [Usage](#Usage)